 If you thought gunpowder was tricky, it’s nothing compared to impact-sensitive primers.

-The easiest, is to use paper caps.
-You probably remember your cap gun when you were a kid, we’re talking about the exact same thing.
+The easiest is to use paper caps.
+You probably remember your cap gun when you were a kid; we’re talking about the same thing.
 It turns out that paper caps work pretty well as shotgun primers.

-The real strength of a shotgun, at least in my opinion, is that you don’t need a precision cast and rifled slug to make a kill.
+At least, in my opinion, the real strength of a shotgun is that you don’t need a precision cast and rifled slug to make a kill.

-Casting shot is pretty easy to do, even when things are totally broken down and you’re working out of a boarded-up garage.
-If you’ve got a buckshot mold you can make beautiful pellets.
+Casting shot is pretty easy to do, even when things are broken down and you’re working out of a boarded-up garage.
+If you’ve got a buckshot mold, you can make beautiful pellets.
 But even if you don’t have one, you’re not out of luck.

 You’ll need to experiment a little to get the sizing perfect, but this is easy to do as long as you have a torch.

 Here YouTuber gun nut shows us some tips and tricks: